Formalizing MLTL Formula Progression in Isabelle/HOL: Acknowledgements

 \section{Acknowledgements}

-Thanks to Alec Rosentrater for useful comments and feedback on the paper and to Alexis Aurandt and Brian Kempa for useful discussions about worst-case propagation delay.
+Thank you to Dmitriy Traytel for useful discussions on MLTL and related work.
+Thanks also to Alec Rosentrater for useful comments and feedback on the paper and to Alexis Aurandt and Brian Kempa for useful discussions about worst-case propagation delay.
 Thanks to NSF CAREER Award CNS-1552934 and NSF CCRI-2016592 for supporting this work.
-Zili Wang was supported by an NSF Graduate Research Fellowship under NSF:GRFP 2024364991.
+Zili Wang was supported by an NSF Graduate Research Fellowship under NSF:GRFP 2024364991 and by the Iowa State Bridging the Divide Grant.